Chiral differential operators: formal loop group actions and associated modules: CDOs on Smooth Manifolds

-\begin{defn} A {\bf sheaf of CDOs} on a smooth manifold $M$ of dimension $d$ is a sheaf of vertex algebras $\mc{V}$ with the following properties: \begin{itemize} \item[$\cdot$] its weight-zero component is $\mc{V}_0=C^\infty_M$, and \item[$\cdot$] each point of $M$ has a neighborhood $U$ such that $(U,\mc{V}|_U)$ is isomorphic to $(W,\CDO|_W)$ for some open set $W\subset\bb{R}^d$. \end{itemize} A {\bf conformal structure} on $\mc{V}$ is an element $\nu\in\mc{V}(M)$ such that, under each isomorphism as postulated above, $\nu|_U\in\mc{V}(U)$ corresponds to one of the conformal elements (\ref{localCDO.conformal}) of $\CDO(W)$. \end{defn}
+\begin{defn} A {\bf sheaf of CDOs} on a smooth $d$-dimensional manifold $M$ is a sheaf of vertex algebras $\mc{V}$ with the following properties: \begin{itemize} \item[$\cdot$] its weight-zero component is $\mc{V}_0=C^\infty_M$, and \item[$\cdot$] each point of $M$ has a neighborhood $U$ such that $(U,\mc{V}|_U)$ is isomorphic to $(W,\CDO|_W)$ for some open set $W\subset\bb{R}^d$. \end{itemize} A {\bf conformal structure} on $\mc{V}$ is an element $\nu\in\mc{V}(M)$ such that each of the isomorphisms postulated above takes $\nu|_U\in\mc{V}(U)$ to one of the conformal vectors (\ref{localCDO.conformal}) of $\CDO(W)$. \end{defn}

 In order to state the results on the construction and classification of sheaves of CDOs, let us introduce a notation that will also appear often in the sequel.